lpacher/lae/fpga/practicum/1_arty/README.md

 using **5V from USB cable**.
 Connect the board to the USB port of your personal computer using a **USB A to micro USB cable**.
 Verify that the **POWER** status LED turns on.

-Use the DMM to perform basic power measurements on the following pins:
+Use the DMM to perform basic **voltage measurements** on the following pins:

 * **VCC**
 * **VIN**